Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 Right now, I just wanted to say hello and introduce myself to you guys.

-That's all I was trying to do.
+That's all I was trying to get.

-Didn't want to answer the question.
+You didn't want to answer the question.

 You're not supposed to ask the Messiah questions unless he's cleared it.